AndrasKovacs/smalltt/README.md

   tend to be extremely large.

 The solution is to add control over **definition unfolding** to evaluation and quotation.
-We call the implementation **glued evaluation**, as the evaluator lazily computes two different values on each unfolding choice.
+We call the implementation **glued evaluation**, where the evaluator lazily computes two different values on each unfolding choice.
 In smalltt we have unfolding control only for top-level definitions.
 This simplifies implementation, and usually top-level scopes are vastly larger than local